Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Discussion

-Despite the challenges, Totimorphic lattices have a number of advantages for use in space environment.
+Despite these challenges, Totimorphic lattices have a number of advantages for use in the space environment.
 Deployable, reconfigurable, low-density structures are highly desirable for the strict mass and energy requirements of most space missions.
-We suggest that Totimorphic structures potentially fill a functional gap between Origami and inflatable structures, being able to carry tensile and compressive loads while also being flexible and capable of supporting surfaces without requiring pressurisation.
-Totimorphic structures may be compatible with further applications -- a variety of space infrastructure use-cases such as space antennas and solar sails.
+We suggest that Totimorphic structures potentially fill a functional gap between \review{non-rigid deployables like fabrics and inflatables, and rigid materials like origami structures}, being able to carry tensile and compressive loads while also being flexible and capable of supporting surfaces without requiring pressurisation. \review{Unlike either inflatable or origami structures, Totimorphic lattices are highly reconfigurable and could fulfil many different functions during a single deployment.} In particular, Totimorphic structures may be compatible with a variety of additional space infrastructure use-cases such as space antennas and solar sails.

-To conclude, Totimorphic structures represent an intriguing class of mechanically reprogrammable systems, featuring continuously adjustable effective physical properties through simple mechanical actuations.
-Especially since our framework is light-weight and flexible regarding the cost function, it can be implemented on edge devices to allow autonomous and lattice-aware control of the actuators, e.g., using a deep neural network to estimate effective properties of the Totimorphic structure from the state of its actuators (the generalized coordinates).
-Thus, we are confident that the introduced concept can be scaled up to real-world, large-scale prototypes capable of autonomously and continuously adapting their lattice configuration to achieve a specified objective.
+To conclude, Totimorphic structures represent an intriguing class of mechanically reprogrammable systems, featuring continuously adjustable effective physical properties through simple mechanical and reversible actuations.
+Especially since our framework is light-weight and flexible regarding the cost function, it can be implemented on edge devices to allow autonomous and lattice-aware control of the actuators, e.g., using a deep neural network to estimate effective properties of the Totimorphic structure from the state of its actuators (the generalised coordinates).
+Thus, we are confident that the introduced concept can be scaled up to real-world, large-scale prototypes capable of autonomously and continuously adapting their lattice configuration to achieve a specified objective.\\